dogsheep/dogsheep-photos/README.md

 ## Authentication (if using S3)

-If you want to use S3 to stare your photos, you will need to first create S3 credentials for a new, dedicated bucket.
+If you want to use S3 to store your photos, you will need to first create S3 credentials for a new, dedicated bucket.

 This is a big pain.
 Here's [how I did it](https://github.com/dogsheep/dogsheep-photos/issues/4).